What is this research about?

-Not a lot has been written about what it was like in care for them.
+Not a lot has been written about what care was like care for them.

-Living in care means that the government or a faith-based institution was in charge of your care.
+Living in care means that the government or a faith-based institution was in charge of their care.
 People in care live in places like:

 - group homes

 This research was done so their stories can be told.

 It was important their stories are told so we can learn from them.

 It was important people who have been in care get the support they need.

 It was very important that people who have had bad experiences in care get the support they need too.